andonovx/bank/README.md

 ./migrations contains the migration script

-./truffle-config.js represents truffle's confiruation file
+./truffle-config.js represents truffle's configuration file

 ./.secret file contains the seed phrase of the wallet the truffle is going to use